 Air pollution is a serious concern of people in almost all the cities of India.
-The condition deteriorates further during the festive season and onset of winter.
+The condition deteriorates further during the festive season and the onset of winter.
 Bursting of crackers, burning of crops, construction of buildings, and high ground-level pollution are some of the major reasons that lead to smog.
-In addition to babies, elderly citizens, the high levels of pollution also pose a high risk to expectant mothers.
+In addition to babies, and elderly citizens, the high levels of pollution also pose a high risk to expectant mothers.
 The immune system is weakest during pregnancy which exposes expectant mothers and the unborn baby to a high risk of a number of health problems.
 So, in this blog, we discuss in detail the risks of smog on expectant mothers and the ways to prevent it.

 How Does Air Pollution Affect Expectant Mothers?

 As the immunity of expectant mothers is low, they need to take special attention to staying safe from pollution- both indoors and outdoor.
 While most of us are very concerned about outdoor pollution, very few of us are aware of the effects of indoor pollution.
 The outdoor pollutants find a way into your homes, which are often ignored.
 The indoor air is 5-10 times more polluted than the indoor air, which is the reason why you need to take the right steps to keep the indoor air clean.
 Too much exposure to smog can lead to fatigue and restlessness.
 The pollutants in the air also affect the capacity of the lungs to work at full capacity.
 Irritation in the nasal passage also leads to wheezing, and chest tightness.